UNICT-DMI/Healthcheck-bot/README.md

 The last step is to add the bot(s) to check in the same settings file, completing the value for each key:
 - Set `username`, the bot to be checked username without the prepending '@'
 - Set `command`, the command that will be sent to your bot
-- Set `expected_response`, the expected response from your bot.
+- Set `expected_response`, the expected response from your bot or a substring.
 Any special character should be replaced with their equivalent character (a new line should be replaced with `\n`)
 Multiple bots could be added by added just by repeating the same structure of a sequence of objects in yaml.

 ### Example